 Updated: 2013-03-20 09:44

-US President Barack Obama departs aboard Marine One for travel to Israel from the White House in Washington, March 19, 2013.
+US President Barack Obama sits aboard Marine One as he departs for travel to Israel, from the White House in Washington March 19, 2013.
 [Photo/Agencies]

 Israel and the United States agree that Iran should never get a nuclear bomb, dismissing Tehran's assertion that its atomic programme is peaceful.
 However, the two allies are at odds over how fast the clock is ticking down on the need for preventative military action should diplomacy fail.

 US officials say Obama will urge further patience, with Washington worried that a threatened Israeli unilateral strike might drag the United States into another Middle East war.